 - There are lots of great apps available now.
 The Mental Health Charity Mind have a great list that you can print and put in the room.
 Head over to their website where you’ll find all sorts of useful resources.

 - A box of tissues in the room is essential.

 - A nice touch is to provide a little mirror for those using the room for use after any tearful moments.

 - Bottles of water or even a water machine in the room.

-- Initially we thought about putting a lock on the door but after lots of discussion we decided a simple engaged/vacant sign would be a much better idea.
+- Initially, we thought about putting a lock on the door but after lots of discussions, we decided a simple engaged/vacant sign would be a much better idea.